 - Easily handles repetitive tasks.

-- Many Add-on, plugins available.
+- Many Add-on, plugins are available.

 - Steep learning curve.